Space News

 Registered: Feb 2005

-Colin, congratulations on this series.
-Colin I know it will be an interesting read.
-Your typical excellence.
-Robert kudos on your work to bring it together.
+Congratulations on this series.
+I know it will be an interesting read.

 Any chance artistic types like Ed Hengeveld, and I might design book covers?